 We have \$428.3 million of fixed rate debt maturing in 2010 and 2011 that has a weighted average fixed interest rate of 8.08%, which includes \$400.0 million of unsecured long-term debt.
 During 2006 we entered into four forward-starting interest rate swaps (the "Swaps") totaling \$396.7 million with fixed rates of 5.399%, 5.415%, 5.399%, and 5.415%.
 We designated these Swaps as cash flow hedges to fix the future interest rates on \$400.0 million of the financing expected to occur in 2010 and 2011.
-As a result of a decline in 10 year Treasury interest rates since the inception of the Swaps, the fair value of the Swaps as of March 31, 2009 is reflected as a liability of \$61.5 million in our accompanying consolidated balance sheet.
+As a result of a decline in 10 year Treasury interest rates since the inception of the Swaps, the fair value of the Swaps as of June 30, 2009 is reflected as a liability of \$27.6 million in our accompanying consolidated balance sheet.
 It remains highly probable that the forecasted transactions will occur as projected at the inception of the Swaps and therefore, the change in fair value of the Swaps is reflected in accumulated other comprehensive income (loss) in the accompanying consolidated financial statements.
 To the extent that future 10-year Treasury rates (at the future settlement dates) are higher than current rates, this liability will decline.
 If a liability exists at the dates the Swaps are settled, the liability will be amortized over the term of the respective debt issuances as additional interest expense in addition to the stated interest rates on the new issuances.
-In the case of \$196.7 million of the Swaps, we continue to expect to issue new secured or unsecured debt for a term of 7 to 12 years during the period between June 30, 2009 and June 30, 2010.
-As described previously, we entered into a mortgage loan commitment for \$106.0 million for a 10-year term at a fixed rate of 7.75% to fund on or before July 9, 2009 and on April 16, 2009, we paid \$20.0 million to settle and partially settle \$106.0 million of its \$396.7 million of interest rate swaps in place to hedge forecasted debt.
-In the case of \$200.0 million of the Swaps, we continue to expect to issue new debt for a term of 7 to 12 years during the period between March 30, 2010 and March 30, 2011.
+On April 16, 2009, we paid \$20.0 million to settle and partially settle \$106.0 million of our \$396.7 million of interest rate swaps in place to hedge forecasted debt.
+On July 1, 2009, we closed on mortgage loans of \$106.0 million secured by eight properties with an interest rate of 7.75% and a 10-year term.
+For \$90.7 million of the remaining Swaps, we continue to expect to issue new secured or unsecured debt for a term of 7 to 12 years during the period between June 30, 2009 and June 30, 2010.
+For \$200.0 million of the remaining Swaps, we continue to expect to issue new debt for a term of 7 to 12 years during the period between March 30, 2010 and March 30, 2011.
 We continuously monitor the capital markets and evaluate our ability to issue new debt to repay maturing debt or fund our commitments.
 Based upon the current capital markets, our current credit ratings, and the number of high quality, unencumbered properties that we own which could collateralize borrowings, we expect that we will be able to successfully issue new secured or unsecured debt to fund our obligations.
 However, in the current environment, we expect interest rates on new issuances to be significantly higher than on historical issuances.
 An increase of 1.0% in the interest rate of new debt issues above that of maturing debt would result in additional annual interest expense of \$4.0 million in addition to the impact of the annual amortization that would be incurred as a result of settling the Swaps.